niketjha02/excel-sales-insights/README.md

   **3.** Conduct a comprehensive comparison between [Net Sales Performance by All Customers in Indian Market](https://github.com/niketjha02/excel-sales-insights/blob/main/Net%20Sales%20by%20All%20Customers_Market%20in%20India.pdf)

-  **4.** Conduct a comprehensive report on [Top 10 Products by Highest Growth %](https://github.com/niketjha02/excel-sales-insights/blob/main/Top%2010%20Products%20by%20Growth%25_2021%20vs%202020.pdf)
+  **4.** Conduct a comprehensive report on [Top 10 Products with Highest Growth %](https://github.com/niketjha02/excel-sales-insights/blob/main/Top%2010%20Products%20by%20Growth%25_2021%20vs%202020.pdf)

-  **5.** Conduct a comprehensive report on [Quarterly Zonewise Gross Margin %] (https://github.com/niketjha02/excel-sales-insights/blob/main/Zonewise%20Gross%20Margin%20%25%20_Quarterly.pdf)
+  **5.** Conduct a comprehensive report on [Quarterly Zonewise Gross Margin %](https://github.com/niketjha02/excel-sales-insights/blob/main/Zonewise%20Gross%20Margin%20%25%20_Quarterly.pdf)

 - **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.